 Step 4 (optional): Set the bar height in the Bar Height field.

-Step 5: click the Save button and select a format or click one of the app buttons and further incorporate the barcode in your Adobe app or save it in Apple’s Preview.
+Step 5: Click the Save button and select a format to save the barcode to your computer, click one of the app buttons to open up the barcode in your Adobe software, or save and open the barcode in Apple’s Preview.

 The Content field contains the actual barcode value.
-Once you start typing, you will see Barcode Producer automatically changing the last number of your code.
+Once you start typing, you will notice that Barcode Producer automatically changes the last number of your code.
 That is the automatically calculated check digit.
-EAN-13 needs exactly 13 digits, so Barcode Producer stops accepting input after the 13th digit.
-The Add-On field accepts 2 or 5 digits — entering anything else will cause Barcode Producer to ignore your input.
+An EAN-13 barcode needs exactly 13 digits, so Barcode Producer stops accepting input after the 13th digit.
+The Add-On field accepts an additional 2 or 5 digits — entering anything else will cause Barcode Producer to ignore your input.

 Changing the Factor field will automatically resize the barcode in the Preview panel in real-time.
 The Preview panel will also show you the printed size of the barcode in mm.

 Finally, the Bar Height field is set to Auto by default, but you can customize it by filling in a height yourself.
 Barcode Producer will only allow you to enter values that a scanner can read.
 The Preview panel will show the printed height of the barcode in mm, together with a preview that’s updated in real time.